Ice424/CS-ALevel/Obsidian/CS/Commniactions/Questions.md

 with a low frequency signal the strength of the signal is not reduced over large distance a high frequency signal's strength is greatly reduced by distance

-band width is the range of frequency it can transmit from end of the communication link to the other without vb significant communication reduction
+band width is the range of frequency it can transmit from end of the communication link to the other without significant communication reduction

+Bandwidth is a measure of how fast data may be transmitted over the medium

+Attenuation is the strength of the received signal

+a low signal strength has a high attenuation

+## Q7

+there is a direct relationship between bitrate and bandwidth

+greater the bandwidth the higher the bit rate can be transmitted

+## Q8

+Latency is the time between sending a signal and receiving a signal back

+a protocol is a pre-agreed way of transferring data and certain signals or codes to do actions. the signal is sent between two computers or a computer to a peripheral